Tomlin has no relationship with Bell, but respects his talent

 On the offensive side of the ball, Tomlin only brought up one player: Bell.

-Bell hasn’t had the impact anyone expected, though.
-He made three Pro Bowls in five seasons with the Steelers but hasn’t been as productive in his first – and perhaps only – year as a Jet.
+Bell hasn’t had the impact most anticipated, though.
+He made three Pro Bowls in five seasons with the Steelers but hasn’t been as productive in his first — and perhaps only — year as a Jet.
 There has been speculation that the Jets could try and trade Bell this offseason.

-Bell has run for run for 676 yards on 204 carries and has yet to have a 100-yard rushing game.
-His touches are way down from his Steelers days — he’s averaging 20.1 touches this season, as opposed 26.6 touches per game in his last three years in Pittsburgh.

-Adam Gase favors a passing offense and hasn’t used Bell as much as anyone expected.
-Last week, Bell said he said he doesn’t feel he’s getting the opportunity he deserves to be at his best.
+Adam Gase favors a passing offense and hasn’t used Bell as much as expected.
+Last week, Bell said he said he doesn’t believe he’s getting the opportunity he deserves to be at his best.

+Gase, on "The Michael Kay Show" on ESPN Radio, said the beginning of the season was “weird.”
+Sam Darnold missed time with mono, and that affected how Bell was used.
+Gase said he needs to do a better job of putting Bell in situations to succeed.

+"I love what he brings to the table.
+I really think that we haven’t maximized all his talents quite yet,” Gase said.
+“We’ve had some good games with him.
+We've got to get to the point to where I’m calling it well enough to where he can be consistent and we can get him in a rhythm early in the game.”

-The Jets (5-9) have won four of their last six and want to get the bad taste of last week’s 42-21 loss to the Ravens out of their system.
+The Jets (5-9) have won four of their last six and want to get the bad taste of last Thursday's 42-21 loss to the Ravens out of their system.

-This is an important game for the Steelers (8-6), who currently hold the last wild-card spot in the AFC and need to win their final two games to ensure a playoff spot.
+This is an important game for the Steelers (8-6), who hold the last wild card spot in the AFC and need to win their final two games to ensure a playoff berth.

 Tomlin announced that rookie Devlin Hodges, who threw four interceptions in Pittsburgh’s home loss Sunday night to Buffalo, would remain the starter.
 He expects Jets defensive coordinator Gregg Williams to devise something to “get after” Hodges.

-Tomlin said he doesn’t want to have to rely on Hodges’ arm and that the Steelers need to have “a more stout” running game than they did against the Bills.
+Tomlin said he doesn’t want to have to rely on Hodges’ arm and that the Steelers need to have “a more stout” running game than they did against the Bills, when they rushed for only 51 yards.

-“There’s not question we’re going to need to be, facing a Gregg Williams defense,” Tomlin said.
+“There’s no question we’re going to need to be, facing a Gregg Williams defense,” Tomlin said.
 “It’s going to be challenging.
-But particularly so when you have a young quarterback.
-When you look at what the Jets have done particularly of late, the run that they’ve been on and winning games, their ability to get after young quarterbacks has been the catalyst of that.”
+But particularly so when you have a young quarterback.”

 Comments